 Format | 3D |

-Players start in the center of the board and travel the grid in any direction.
-Simultaneously, the fox begins at one end and moves along the path through the middle.
+Find out where Mr. Fox’s hiding!
+Players start by traveling the grid in any direction.
+Simultaneously, the fox begins at one end and moves along the path.
 A throw of the dice determines whether the player or the fox moves.

 Land on a clue space and you can put a token into the “decoder” and reveal the clue.
 Clues are shared among all players, and you work together to solve the mystery before the fox makes it across the board.